 Sign Type Definition Example Graphic Awning Signs Any sign painted on, or applied to, an awning.
 Lettering, logos, or symbols are permitted on the valance and sloping portion.
-A writing Sign Awning Sign Canopy Signs Any sign that is part of or attached to a canopy.
-CANONI SIGN Painted Wall Mural Signs A large picture/image (including but not limited to painted art) which is painted, constructed, or affixed directly onto a vertical building wall, which may or may not contain text, logos, and/or symbols.
+Awning Sign.
+Canopy Signs Any sign that is part of or attached to a canopy.
+Painted Wall Mural Signs A large picture/image (including but not limited to painted art) which is painted, constructed, or affixed directly onto a vertical building wall, which may or may not contain text, logos, and/or symbols.
 Painted Mural Sign Building Entrance Wall Signs A sign that is located on a wall immediately adjacent to the entrance of a building.
 BUILDING ENTRANCE SIGN